Hello, everybody! Take a seat because class is in session.

-You are offering people valuable information or other goodies in exchange for their email address.
+You should be offering people valuable information or other goodies in exchange for their email address.
 The problem is that not everyone will know how to appreciate the value of your offer.
-As a result, they may opt out.
+As a result, they may not choose to opt-in.

 Show just how good a deal you are offering by using a unit of measurement everyone understands: dollars.
-By offering exact figures, you make your call-to-action easy to understand.
+By offering exact figures, you show people the real value they can get by opting in.

 Here are two examples of CTAs that know how to leverage their value:You might have also seen the use of the word “secret.”
-It a nice touch that adds excitement and exclusivity to the whole deal.
-Besides the great price, I want you to notice the timer on top.
+It’s a nice touch that adds excitement and exclusivity to the whole deal.
+In this example, I want you to notice the timer on top.
 That’s another big thing about successful calls-to-action.

 Creating a Sense of Urgency

 By this point, you know how to make pretty awesome CTAs, but there’s still one problem.
 The reader may like the deal but decide to sleep on it and “come back later.”
-Most people won’t come back after this thought.
+The problem here is that most people won’t come back after this thought.
 They either forget or decide it’s not worth it.

-Instead of making an offer indefinitely, it might be better to put a timer on it.
+Instead of making an offer indefinitely, it might be better to put a time limit on it.
 Sure, the time will run out and some people will miss it, but the conversion rate boost can more than make up for that.

 There are a lot of different styles and directions you can choose for your calls-to-action.
-Finding the best fit for your audience can be quite difficult.
-You need to conduct some tests, A/B tests to be specific.
+To find the best fit for your audience, you need to conduct some tests.
+A/B tests to be specific.

-A/B testing is when you create two similar pages that have one key difference.
+A/B testing is when you create two or more similar pages that have one key difference.
 You launch them and measure their conversion rate.
 After a set period, you see which one did the best.
-Easy, right?

 We just talked about different CTA placements so I won’t go into detail again.
-What I should mention, though, is that the layout is more that the fold.
+What I should mention, though, is that the layout encompasses more than just the fold.
 Each element on your page interacts with the other.
 Keep an open mind while testing.

 The Design Elements

 The sizes, fonts, and colors on your landing page (and website in general) are crucial to the conversion rate.
-Relatively small changes, like the shade of a button, can have a huge impact.
+Relatively small changes, like the color of a button, can have a huge impact.

 A big point of interest is the image you use (if any).
-The feeling you evoke have to be positive, but there are tons of ways to do that.
+The feeling you evoke has to be positive, but there are tons of ways to do that.
 Will a photo do the trick or would a drawing work better?
-Consider adding a video instead.
+Maybe consider adding a video instead.

-VidYard added a video to their landing page and got a 100% conversion rate lift.
+VidYard added a video to their landing page and doubled their conversion rate.